 A Little Folk Medicine, too: Any reader knows that I love apple cider vinegar, and consider it a miracle cure for a few ailments.
 About ninety percent of my own clients depend on it, and the Super Health Tonic I’ve shared to combat colds and sinus infections with positive results.
 What’s more, there are actually good, double-blind studies that show it’s ability to reduce high blood sugars, cholesterol, and waist circumference when taken once per day.
 Now, after studying arthritis and gout cures more in-depth, I’ve found many anecdote of a reduction of arthritis with it.
 Remember to always dilute apple cider vinegar at 1 Tbsp in 8 oz. water or other fluids.
 Why not give it a shot?
 It’s not let me down in the past…

 If you’re looking for Black Cherry Juice, always look for 100% cherry juice without added sugars or other fruit juices added (it will naturally have some sugar from the fruit).
-A good product, and a good price can be found here.

 To summarize, you can reduce your achy joint pain and gout by:

 - Consuming anti-inflammatory foods like ginger, cherries and cherry juice, and tumeric

 - Taking 1000mg+ DHA/EPA from fish or fish oil supplements each day

 - Loading up on antioxidants from green teas, spices, and dark fruits (like cherries)

 - Consuming Black Cherry Juice (4-8 oz. per day) and 1-2 Tbsp organic apple cider vinegar per day

 And, you can accomplish all of the above (with the exception of the fish oil) with our tea and tonic.
 Joints are a vital part of the cycling equation.
 Keep yours healthy this week, and keep turning the pedals for many seasons to come.

 Fuel Your Ride.
 Nourish Your Body.